The four Ph.D. - granting programs in the biomedical sciences at the Saint Louis University School of Medicine share a first-year core curriculum.

 Instructors come from all four Ph.D. programs.
 Their charge is to introduce you to the most recent findings and the methodologies used to study major issues in their fields.
 Coursework includes didactic lectures, small-group problem-solving sessions, student presentations and hands-on research experience.

-Active seminar programs in all departments and programs provide broad exposure to the wide scope of biomedical research and introduce you to potential future employers or collaborators.
-Our emphasis is on the preparation of technically skilled and thoughtful scientists for diverse careers in academia, industry or government.
+Active seminars in all departments and programs provide broad exposure to the wide scope of biomedical research and introduce you to potential future employers or collaborators.
+We emphasize the preparation of technically skilled and thoughtful scientists for diverse careers in academia, industry or government.

 Learn More About Graduate Study in the Biomedical Sciences